bumble-tech/appyx/RELEASING.md

 ## Automatic

+1. Create PR with following changes:
     1. Update version in `gradle/publication.gradle`.
+    2. Create a new section with version name taking all changes from pending section.
-2. Create GitHub release with a tag name of the version and fill notes.
+2. Create GitHub release with a tag name of the version and fill notes from pending changes section.
 3. Library is published to staging repository automatically with GitHub Action.
 4. Proceed to 'Closing staging repository'.